ukuleletrip/sosclient/README.md

  3: WeatherStation-LUFFT
 ...
 ```
-with -l option, it shows a list with description.
+with -l option, it shows a list with detailed description.

 ```shell-session
 SOS: nodes -l